ntqueprince/CVANG_VAHAN/README.md

       }
       /* Ensure back buttons within active full-page sections are visible on mobile */ .endorsement-page .back-btn,
-      .manual-vi-page .back-to-home-btn, /* Re-added for consistency if needed, but display: none in HTML */ .claim-count-nstp-page .back-btn {
+      .manual-vi-page .back-btn, /* This is the "Back to Main Page" button */ .manual-vi-page .claim-coverage-btn, /* New button for Claim Coverage */ .claim-count-nstp-page .back-btn {
-        display: block; /* Make sure back buttons are visible within their pages on mobile */
+        display: block; /* Make sure these buttons are visible within their pages on mobile */
         position: absolute; /* Changed to absolute to be relative to the page div */
         top: 20px;
         left: 20px;
         z-index: 1001; /* Ensure it's above other content */
+      }
+      /* Adjust position for the new Claim Coverage button on mobile */ .manual-vi-page .claim-coverage-btn {
+        top: 60px; /* Position below Back to Main Page button */ }

+      /* On mobile, when the claim coverage overlay is active, the regular card should be hidden */ .manual-vi-page.claim-coverage-active .card {
+          display: none;
       }
     }
   </style>